ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 ## Querying the index

-Although Elasticsearch is storing data in multiple indices, it can still be queried as if it were one:
+Although Elasticsearch is storing data in multiple indices, it can still be queried as if it were one.

 ```sh
 curl -X POST -d’{query goes here}’ $ES/logs/_search